-ASIRT gears up for another power-packed event ASIRT Synergy Biz Conclave 2024 powered by Lenovo-Bluecom unlocking business growth through innovations - CRN - India
+ASIRT gears up for another power-packed event ASIRT Synergy Biz Conclave 2024 powered by Lenovo-Bluecom Unlocking Business Growth Through Innovations - CRN - India

 As the Third edition, Synergy Biz Conclave 2024 is a strategic platform designed to empower IT Channel leaders with the knowledge and connections to propel their businesses to new heights.
 Attendees will delve into thought-provoking presentations and technology showcases, gaining a competitive edge through:

-- Actionable business strategies: Uncover practical and proven business growth strategies to unlock new revenue streams and optimise your operations.
+⦁ Actionable Business Strategies: Uncover practical and proven business growth strategies to unlock new revenue streams and optimize your operations.

 This year’s conclave boasts an impressive lineup of sponsors, including Title Sponsors Lenovo-Bluecom, Platinum Sponsor Synology, Gold Sponsors ITCG, Enjay IT, and Tally-Neotech.
 Their unwavering support underscores the event’s commitment to fostering a collaborative environment where knowledge sharing and mutual benefit reign supreme.